Gweru-Tech/store-/DEPLOYMENT_GUIDE.md

-# 🚀 Ntando Store - Render.com Deployment Guide
+# 🚀 Ntando Store v7.0.0 - Render.com Deployment Guide

-## Quick Start Deployment
+## 🎉 Quick Start Deployment

-Your Ntando Store website is now ready for deployment!
-Follow these simple steps to get your website live on Render.com.
+Your Ntando Store v7.0.0 website with enhanced features is now ready for deployment!
+This version includes visitor tracking, uptime monitoring, and a modern professional design.

 ### Step 1: Prepare Your Repository
 1. **Initialize Git** (if not already done):